124,99 €

 Autorenporträt

-Emilio José Gómez-Ciriano is Associate Professor of Social Work at Universidad de Castilla-La Mancha.
-Ian Cummins is Senior Lecturer at the University of Salford and is a qualified probation officer, mental health social worker and ASW.
-María Inés Martínez Herrero is Lecturer in Social Work at the National University of Distance Education, a qualified social worker and former Vice President of the European Social Work Research Association (ESWRA).
+Emilio José Gómez-Ciriano is Associate Professor of Social Work at Universidad de Castilla-La Mancha and Vice-President of the Spanish Federation of Human Rights Associations.
+Inés Martínez Herrero is Lecturer in Social Work at the National University of Distance Education, a qualified social worker and former Vice President of the European Social Work Research Association (ESWRA).
+Ian Cummins retired as Senior Lecturer in Social Work and Social Sciences at Salford University in 2025.
+His most research has focused on poverty and mental health.